 - a.
 All commercial developments with accessory dwelling units shall be limited to a maximum of two stories. - b.
-The primary entrance/stairway to the second story accessory dwelling units shall be enclosed. - c.
+The primary entrance/stairway to the second story accessory dwelling units shall be enclosed.

+- c.
 1 clearly marked parking space within 100 feet of the primary entrance should be provided per unit.
 This space may be double counted towards the total parking requirement of the development depending on the commercial uses, traffic flow and other site conditions as determined by the Board.
 In cases where the Board may have concerns about the total number of parking spaces, a condition of the permit may require the applicant to provide additional spaces. - d.
 The development shall conform to the applicable requirements of Title V of the State Environmental Code and compliance with any conditions which may be imposed by the Board of Health with regard to sanitary wastewater disposal on the site. - e.
 The Architectural details including the textures of the walls and roof materials of new building or additions to existing buildings should enhance the rural character of the development and surrounding area.
 The use of pitched roofs, dormers and setbacks to alter the roofline is encouraged. - f.
 Design shall meet Massachusetts State Building Code.

 Article 56.
-Upon motion duly made and seconded and motion to amend by Bryan Lauzon, Chairman Planning Board, it was Unanimously Voted for the Town to amend the definitions section of Zoning By-Laws as follows:
+To see if the Town will vote to amend the definitions section of Zoning By-Laws as follows:

 Accessory Dwelling Unit Above Commercial shall mean an incidental residential unit(s) of a minimum of 600 sq. ft., located in a commercial building in accordance with the provisions of Section 2270, herein.
+(By Planning Board)